microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 This tutorial is designed to enhance your understanding of improving flow quality through prompt tuning and evaluation.

 Embark on a journey to overcome the inherent randomness of Language Models (LLMs) and enhance output reliability through **prompt fine-tuning** with this comprehensive tutorial.
-Explore how Prompt Flow can simplify this process, enabling you to swiftly build high-quality, LLM-native apps.
+Explore how prompt flow can simplify this process, enabling you to swiftly build high-quality, LLM-native apps.

 Prompt fine-tuning involves optimizing the input prompts given to an LLM.
 This strategic adjustment helps the model to focus on specific information needed for a task, thereby improving the accuracy and reliability of the LLM's responses.